Vyral/base-template/_drafts/should-you-buy-a-home-within-an-hoa.md

 {% include youtube.html %}

+Buying a home within an HOA comes with pros and cons.
+Here are a few things for you to consider.

 If you’re thinking of buying a house within a Homeowners Association (HOA), there are a few things you need to know first:

 **1. What’s the cost?** It could be $100 per month or $500 per month.
 This could impact your loan and it’s a real fee you have to pay each month.